 Batman may be resigned to fighting thugs, but we were tired of fighting slugs: we wanted to put a stop to their reign of crime once and for all.
 We tried everything from eggshells to diatomaceous earth to no avail, until we finally found the answer: copper!
 Forgive the bad pun, but just like commissioner Gordon of Batman fame, a little ‘copper’ goes a long way to fighting crime.

 Last year we ran an experiment: we wrapped pure copper wire mesh around the bases of half our hostas and left the other half as-is.
 We had read that copper repels snails and slugs because they don’t like to touch it.
 We thought it would be worth a try – and who doesn’t love a pest-control product that’s non-toxic and sustainable!

 By the end of the summer, the hostas we wrapped with copper were hole-free as compared to the others that weren’t (you can see the large hosta in the foreground below has several holes in the leaves).
 ‘Hosta’ la vista, slugs!
 Overall, even the ones we didn’t wrap had less slug damage than usual.

-You can also do it this time of year, but you’ll probably need another set of hands to hold back the foliage while you wind the mesh around the base and secure it.
+You can also do this later in the season, but you’ll probably need another set of hands to hold back the foliage while you wind the mesh around the base and secure it.

-We dug a shallow trench around each plant and buried the mesh below the soil so that nothing could sneak down under it.
-We pinched the ends together and crimp them closed; that seemed to hold them in place all season last year.
+The previous year we dug a shallow trench around each plant and buried the mesh below the soil so that nothing could sneak down under it.
+This year we trenched too but also used these galvanized garden pins to secure the copper into the earth:

 We LOVE how the hostas look at the side of our house in the spring and summer months: